sidsrinivasan/Cloze-Test/README.md

 Files:

 - ROC_encoded.hdf5 (not used): The skip-thought embeddings of the training stories in ROCStory corpus
-- ROCval_encoded.hdf5:  The skip-thought embeddings of the validation  tories in ROCStory corpus
+- ROCval_encoded.hdf5:  The skip-thought embeddings of the validation  stories in ROCStory corpus
 - ROCtest_encoded.hdf5: The skip-thought embeddings of the  test stories in the ROCStory corpus

 # Instructions